Joint Institute for Nuclear Research: Cooperation

-Former members: In December 2022 the Czech Republic, Poland and Ukraine terminated their membership and Bulgaria and Romania suspended their participation in JINR.
-Democratic People's Republic of Korea was one of the founding states in 1956, however has been suspended from participating in JINR since 2015.
+Former members: In December 2022 the Czech Republic, Poland and Ukraine terminated their membership and Bulgaria and Slovakia suspended their participation in JINR.
+The Democratic People's Republic of Korea was one of the founding states in 1956.
+It has been suspended from participating in JINR since 2015.

 Structure of research

 The main fields of the institute's research are: